WebOrigami/docs/src/content/language/@graph.md

 ## @graph/plain([graph])

-Converts an asynchronous explorable graph into a synchronous plain JavaScript object.
+Converts an asynchronous async graph into a synchronous plain JavaScript object.
 The supplied argument can be any [graph variant](/core/variants.html) such as a JSON/YAML file, file system folder, etc. If omitted, `plain` converts the current graph — in the command line, this will be the current folder — to a plain JavaScript object.

 A common use for `plain` is to convert a graph into a form that you can pass to any function that works with plain JavaScript objects.